This JB Weld review has for goal to address a different type of welding practice and products.

 - Not as flexible as some other adhesives

-- It can be difficult to remove once set
+- It can be difficult to remove once it is set

 Read Next – Best Tig Welding Machine Aluminum Our Top Picks